 With time to kill one morning before I caught my train, I went exploring thanks to an interesting-looking review by Brian’s Coffee Spot — available via all fine RSS readers — of Le Cafe Alain Ducasse (16 Bagley Walk, King Cross, London N1C 4DH).

-(Brian’s excellent reviews of coffee joints populate my ever-increasing wishlist of coffeeshops to visit on my travels around the U.K.)
+Brian’s excellent reviews of coffee joints populate my ever-increasing wishlist of coffeeshops to visit on my travels around Britain and beyond.

 I wasn’t disappointed.